 Master of Science in Speech-Language Pathology

-The Master of Science in Speech-Language Pathology program is accredited by the Council on Academic accreditation in Audiology and Speech-Language Pathology (CAA).
+The master's program in speech-language pathology at The University of Tulsa is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA) of the American Speech-Language Hearing Association, 2200 Research Boulevard #310, Rockville, Maryland 20850, 800-498-2071 or 301-296-5700.
 The two-year program includes sequenced coursework and clinical education including off-campus clinical experiences in both medical and school settings.
 Students learn to make professional judgments, plan clinical programs, implement innovative procedures and methods, assume client management responsibility, and understand and use research information.

 The curriculum is designed to meet academic and clinical practicum requirements for:

 - Certification as a speech-language pathologist from the American Speech-Language-Hearing Association (ASHA CCC-SLP);